ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Results and Discussion

 where $\pmb{\mu} =(mass, F_x, F_y, F_z)$ includes the bracket mass and the applied loads at $x, y, z$ directions.
 The definition of $\tilde{\mathbf{x}}$ and $\Omega$ follows Eqs. \eqref{eq_ArGEnT_trunk} and \eqref{eq_ArGEnT}.
 Since the solution variables exhibit different magnitudes, $z$-score normalization is applied to each variable, as defined in \ref{sec_norm}.

+The prediction errors on the test set are summarized in Table~\ref{tab_jet_bracket}, which includes results from the standard DeepONet, PointNet, Point-DeepONet~\cite{park2026point}, and Transolver\cite{wu2024transolver}/Transolver+\cite{luo2025transolver++}.
+All models except Transolver and Transolver+ are configured to have comparable parameter counts (about 0.3 million) and are trained for 100,000 steps (approximately 1,333 epochs) with a batch size of 32.
+Transolver and Transolver+ follow their original configurations, with 0.9 million and 0.58 million parameters, respectively, and are trained with a batch size of 1 for 960,000 steps, corresponding to 400 epochs.

-The prediction errors on the test set are summarized in Table~\ref{tab_jet_bracket}, where the results from the standard DeepONet, PointNet and Point-DeepONet \cite{park2026point} are also included for comparison.
-When trained with comparable numbers of trainable parameters and dataset size, the cross-attention ArGEnT model achieves consistently higher accuracy than all other models across different load conditions, albeit at increased computational cost.
-In addition, we investigate the scaling capability of the cross-attention ArGEnT by training it on the full dataset (6315 cases) with approximately three times more trainable parameters (0.87 million).
-This scaling leads to a significant reduction in prediction errors, demonstrating the strong scalability of the cross-attention ArGEnT and highlighting its potential for realistic engineering applications.
+Compared with DeepONet, PointNet, and Point-DeepONet~\cite{park2026point}, cross-attention ArGEnT achieves consistently higher accuracy across all load conditions when trained with comparable numbers of trainable parameters and the same dataset size, albeit at increased computational cost.
+Compared with Transolver and Transolver+, cross-attention ArGEnT yields lower errors for the displacement fields $u_x$, $u_y$, and $u_z$ across all load conditions, while producing comparable errors for the von Mises stress field $\sigma_{vm}$.
+This behavior may be attributed to the much stronger local gradients in the von Mises stress field relative to the displacement fields, which pose a greater challenge for machine-learning-based surrogate models and may require a larger network to resolve accurately.
+We also investigate the scaling behavior of cross-attention ArGEnT by training it on the full dataset (6315 cases) with approximately three times more trainable parameters (0.87 million).
+This scaling leads to a substantial reduction in prediction errors, demonstrating strong scalability and highlighting the potential of cross-attention ArGEnT for realistic engineering applications.

 \begin{remark} \textit{In our experiments in Sections \ref{sec_lid}, \ref{sec_RFB}, and \ref{sec_bracket}, Point-DeepONet does not outperform DeepONet on the lid-driven cavity flow and redox flow battery problems, although it is reported to surpass DeepONet on the 3D jet engine bracket problem in the original study \cite{park2026point}.
 A key distinction is that the bracket setting does not admit an explicit low-dimensional geometric parametrization, whereas the cavity and battery problems considered here provide structured geometric descriptors that can be directly incorporated into the DeepONet branch network.
 When such geometric parameters are available, explicitly leveraging them may provide DeepONet with a representational advantage over a Point-DeepONet that relies solely on point-cloud representations.
 Nevertheless, Point-DeepONet retains a clear advantage in handling arbitrary geometries without requiring explicit parametrization.} \end{remark}